 As local radical writer Christopher Jones later wrote in his 2006 psycho-geography of Burgess Park , I saw a Tiger Running Wild…, ‘over the past 50 years to the present day, we have dissolved an entire mythology: The George, The Queen, The Princess Alexandria, The Prince of Wales, Prince Albert, The Albany Tap, The Live and Let Live, The Golden Eagle… For the drinking classes, there’s very little left.’

 The last pub within the park we know today went in 2012, with the demolition of the long- disused William IV, on Albany Way.
 It’s now an outdoor gym.
 It was memorably cloaked in ghostly white shortly before its demise – as part of another great Art in the Park community project.

 So was there a heroic community defence of the pubs of the area?
 Well, with the odd noble exception, seemingly not really.
 Combing the local press clippings of the day, it’s hard to escape the impression their fate was sealed before their true community value was fully realised.
 Or was it just that the very drinkers who might defend their locals had already themselves moved away?
 Either way, through the eighties, sadly, the pubs closed one by one.

-Today the Thomas A Becket at the Old Kent Road entrance, is the nearest watering hole still standing, though sadly no longer serving a pint.
-It’s famous as the Canterbury Tales waypoint, which once overlooked the site of a medieval gallows, and one-time host to David Bowie & Sir Henry Cooper, both learning their trades.
+Today the Thomas A Becket at the Old Kent Road entrance, is the nearest watering hole still standing, though sadly only intermittently serving a pint.
+It’s famous as the Canterbury Tales waypoint, which once overlooked the site of a medieval gallows, and one-time host to David Bowie & Sir Henry Cooper, learning their respective trades.
 And one other noble survivor also recalls the Park’s boozier past – The Lord Nelson.